-But there are a lot of things to consider when renting a car, with policies and regulations differing greatly between countries.
+However, there are lots of things to consider when renting a car, with policies and regulations differing greatly between countries.

 1. Consider the traffic at your destination

-When renting a car for your business trip, you need to always consider the traffic conditions you will encounter at your destination.
-Although some cities might not be congested, some can have a higher ratio of cars per capita – cities like Virginia Beach, Colorado Springs, Los Angeles, Istanbul and Bucharest.
+When renting a car for your business trip, always consider the traffic conditions you’ll encounter at your destination.
+Although some cities might not be too crowded, some can have a higher ratio of cars per capita – cities like Virginia Beach, Colorado Springs, Los Angeles, Istanbul, and Bucharest.

-That’s why you should research and rent a smaller car, for which it can be easier to find a parking spot and help you navigate easier around the city.
+That’s why you should research and rent a smaller car, which can make it easier to both find a parking spot and navigate around the city.

 2. The car space you need for your trip

-Depending on your line of work, you might carry a briefcase for your business trip or might need to bring certain materials to showcase during the meeting.
+Depending on your line of work, you might carry a briefcase for your business trip or need to bring certain materials to showcase in meetings.

-Take note of all the equipment and gear you might need and rent a car appropriately.
-From bigger trunks to cars specifically with four doors – in case you will need to travel with other colleagues, this attention to detail would be the key between a difficult or a successful business trip.
+Take note of all the equipment and gear you might need and rent a car accordingly.
+From bigger trunks to cars with four doors, if you’re traveling with other colleagues, attention to such details can make the difference between a difficult or a successful business trip.

 3. Road and parking policies

-Although driving legislation is the same in all countries (don’t drink and drive, don’t use your phone while driving etc.), each country has different road and parking policies.
-You cannot keep up with all of them, especially if you have a lot of business trips.
-That’s why, when you rent a car for work, it’s better to go to a rental company with a big fleet, as you know they have a lot of experience and encountered a lot of questions from the renters.
+Although driving legislation is the same in all countries (don’t drink and drive, don’t use your phone while driving, etc.), each country has different road and parking policies.
+You can’t keep up with all of them, especially if you have a lot of business trips.
+That’s why when you rent a car for work, it’s better to go to a rental company with a big fleet, because you know they have a lot of experience and have encountered questions from renters.

-We collaborate with companies that are trustworthy in the market, like Europcar, Goldcar, Hertz and Sixt, that not only know what you will need, but can explain, for instance, how parking timers work or if you risk a fine if passengers in the backseat don’t wear their seatbelts.
-Cars rented from peak car insurance companies will have all you need inside the rented car – from car parking timers to all the necessary insurances you need for the road.
+We collaborate with companies that are trustworthy in the market—like Europcar, Goldcar, Hertz, and Sixt—that not only know what you’ll need, but can explain things like how parking meters work or seatbelt laws.
+Cars rented from big car insurance companies will have all you need inside the car – from car parking timers to all the necessary insurances you need for the road.

 4. Sustainability when renting a business car

-Some of the countries that are great for renting electrical vehicles are Norway, Iceland, Sweden, the Netherlands, or Germany.
+Some great countries for renting electric vehicles are Norway, Iceland, Sweden, the Netherlands, and Germany.

 5. Tolls and vignettes

 Road taxes are something drivers are very familiar with.
-When renting a car for work, be mindful to save all the receipts from the toll booths and any other additional expenses, for future reimbursement.
+When renting a car for work, remember to save all the receipts from toll booths and any other additional expenses for future reimbursement.

 Usually, the vignette is the most important one to get.
-Either virtual or in the form of a sticker you put on your windshield, a vignette is a road tax that is applied for a certain period of time, instead of a tax toll that is there for a certain distance of the road.
-Vignettes can be found at the renting facility or at gas stations.
+Either in the form of a sticker you put on your windshield or digital, a vignette is a road tax that applies for a certain period of time, instead of a toll for a certain distance of the road.
+Vignettes can be found at the rental office or gas stations.

 6. Weather conditions

-Chances are you already checked the weather forecast before taking an important business trip, but they’re more useful than you think.
-It’s important to know if you need to rent a corporate car with proper climate control or with winter tires, especially when heading to a climate you are not familiar with.
+Chances are you’ve already checked the forecast before an important business trip, but it’s more useful than you think.
+It’s important to know if you need to rent a corporate car with proper climate control or with winter tires, especially when heading to a climate you aren’t familiar with.

-Most car rental websites have the option of selecting if you want a car with air conditioning or not, so use that toggle wisely.
+Most car rental websites have the option of selecting a car with air conditioning or not, so use that toggle wisely.

 7. Install navigation apps beforehand

-When traveling in unfamiliar territory, there are a lot of apps that can help with your navigation.
-Of course, it would be advisable to download them from a trusted wifi and use them wisely while driving.
+When traveling in unfamiliar territory, there are a lot of apps that can help with navigation.
+It’s advisable to download them from a trusted Wifi connection and use them wisely while driving.

 - Waze – for navigation purposes

-- Smart Dash Cam – app that can be useful in case of a road incident
+- Smart Dash Cam – an app that can be useful in case of a road incident

-- Petrol Prices – great help to find a reasonably-priced gas station
+- Petrol Prices – helpful for finding reasonably-priced gas stations

-- Just Park – make it easier to find parking spots
+- Just Park – makes it easier to find parking spots

-Some of these apps might not work in certain countries, so check if these apps are universal and, if they’re not, what other options are there?
+Some of these apps might not work in certain countries, so check if they’re universal and, if not, what other options are available.

 8. Consider your company’s travel policy

-Business car rentals can be perfect to reinforce the vision of your company.
-Depending on what plays a bigger role for your business, you can choose what car would personify this image and which would comply with the existing travel policy of your company.
+Business car rentals can be perfect for reinforcing the image of your company.
+Depending on what plays a bigger role for your business, you can choose what car best exemplifies this image and which would comply with the existing travel policy of your company.

-For instance, if sustainability plays a key role in your mission, consider renting an electric vehicle.
+For example, if sustainability plays a key role in your mission, consider renting an electric vehicle.
 If power or force are more representative, you can opt for a 4x4.

-Having a successful business trip doesn’t just mean to rent the perfect business car.
-Elements like the accommodation you opt for and the flight are also elements that might make or break a trip.
+Having a successful business trip doesn’t just mean renting the perfect business car.
+Elements like the accommodations and flights you opt for also make or break a trip.

 Booking.com for Business offers all the elements for a connected trip.
-Via our platform, you can find not only great accommodations for a traveling professional, but also plane tickets and a reliable business car rental program.
+Via our platform, you can find not only great accommodations for traveling professionals, but also plane tickets and a reliable business car rental program.